textpattern/textpattern.github.io/installation/index.md

 fn7.
 This section may be obsolete in future versions of Textpattern.
 Hive may become the only officially-supported admin theme, thus no selection process here will be needed.
 The Classic and Remora themes will be available as add-ons post-installation, like any other admin-theme.

-h3(#sec4-5).
-Step 4: Go! (first admin-side log in)
+### Step 4: Go!

 The final step is essentially a confirmation screen with a link to the administration login location for your new Textpattern site.
 Congratulations!
 You've installed one of the best open source CMS systems available.

-The screen will also suggest deleting the __/setup__ directory for security reasons, and troubleshooting your diagnostics.
+The screen will also suggest deleting the `/setup` directory for security reasons, and troubleshooting your diagnostics.
 But when first logging in, Textpattern will land you at a location not mentioned in this screen, so here's the optimal course of action to take once you arrive at this confirmation step:

-# Use your S/FTP client to connect to your web server.
-Go to the __/textpattern/setup__ directory, and delete it (contents too).
+1. Use your S/FTP client to connect to your web server.
+Go to the `/textpattern/setup` directory, and delete it (contents too).
 This eliminates one potential diagnostic warning you would otherwise see later.
-# Return to your browser screen and click the "Main interface" link, which takes you to the administration login location.
+2. Return to your browser screen and click the "Main interface" link, which takes you to the administration login location.
 Log in using your new administrator account details (entered on the previous install screen), and check the box for remembering you, if you like.
-# The **Go!** screen says to go to **Diagnostics**, but you'll actually land on the "**Languages**":http://docs.textpattern.io/administration/languages-panel panel, where you add new languages and change the default, if desired.
+3. The **Go!** screen says to go to **Diagnostics**, but you'll actually land on the "**Languages**":http://docs.textpattern.io/administration/languages-panel panel, where you add new languages and change the default, if desired.
-# Proceed to the "**Diagnostics**":http://docs.textpattern.io/administration/ panel, as Textpattern suggested, to troubleshoot any warnings and errors you see.
+4. Proceed to the "**Diagnostics**":http://docs.textpattern.io/administration/ panel, as Textpattern suggested, to troubleshoot any warnings and errors you see.
-# Go to the public side of your website (the homepage), easy to do by clicking its name in the navigation bar of any admin-side location.
-Read the tips and suggestions provided on the default article titled, __Welcome to your site!__ They're based on the experience of veteran users and intended to fast-track your efforts at building your first Textpattern website.
+5. Go to the public side of your website (the homepage), easy to do by clicking its name in the navigation bar of any admin-side location.
+Read the tips and suggestions provided on the default article titled, 'Welcome to your site'.
+They're based on the experience of veteran users and intended to fast-track your efforts at building your first Textpattern website.